The Governance Handbook sets out the governance structure of the GOsC, the way it operates and the procedures that must be followed.

 The supporting documents to the handbook (Annex 3 in the Governance Handbook) include the role of the Council, principles to underpin the work of the Council, terms of reference for committees and the Register of Interests.

 We aim to ensure transparency and probity in the fulfilment of our statutory functions.
 As part of this, we try to avoid any appearance of impropriety or conflict of interest that would undermine confidence in the regulatory process.
 Therefore, Council members and all those who act on behalf of the GOsC, are expected to act impartially and objectively in carrying out the GOsC’s business.

 This includes a requirement to avoid situations of conflict of interest including those where there might be seen to be a conflict between the individual’s personal interests or other posts held and his/her GOsC duties.

-Each Council Member, Committee Member and Senior Manager is required to declare other interests in the Register of Interests.
+Each Council Member, Council Associate, Committee Member and Senior Manager is required to declare other interests in the Register of Interests.
 The range of interests that must be declared is set out in Section 11 of the supporting documents (Annex 3 of the Governance Handbook).
 The Register of Interests is updated regularly as necessary and the date of the last update is included on the document.

 Members of the Governance Structure and GOsC Staff are also required to declare all offers of gifts and hospitality as set out in Section 13 of the supporting document (Annex 3 of the Governance Handbook).
 Declarations of this kind are recorded in the Gifts and Hospitality Register which is kept under review by the Chair of the Audit Committee.

-Our remuneration policy (Governance Handbook, Annex 3, Section 10) sets out what Council Members, Committee Members who are not Members of Council, and fitness to practise panellists are paid for their work for the General Osteopathic Council, including what they may claim as expenses.
+Our remuneration policy (Governance Handbook, Annex 3, Section 10) sets out what Council Members, Council Associates, Committee Members who are not Members of Council, and fitness to practise panellists are paid for their work for the General Osteopathic Council, including what they may claim as expenses.